HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 ### Carbon emissions

 As stated above, back in 2022, we used the Sustainable Web Design (SWD) model to estimate carbon emissions based on page weight.
 As we explained many times, this is inaccurate but constantly improving.
 As such a new version of the model was recently published.
 This has a considerable impact on the results so we decided to recalculate emissions from the 2022 data before proceeding with the 2024 data.
-In both cases, we exclude data from the 100 percentile, which is some kind of “worst-case scenario” and way above other percentiles thus making the diagrams less readable.
+In both cases, we exclude data from the 100 percentile, which is some kind of "worst-case scenario" and way above other percentiles thus making the diagrams less readable.

 #### Emissions for 2022